 to become noticeable.

 Will I be able to fit into regular shoes?

 Typically patients fit into a shoe after surgery better than before surgery.

-When will I be able to bear weight on my foot?
+When will I be able to put weight on my foot?

 Partial weight bearing typically is allowed once incisions have healed.
-Full weight bearing generally takes between two and four months.
+Full weight bearing generally takes 2-4 months.

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images, and graphics, is for informational purposes only.
 The content is not intended to substitute